Sardinia's '100 Towers Path,' one of Italy's most stunning coastal hikes – KION546

 This epic round-trip journey, filled with blood-red sunsets, ancient architecture and stunning beaches, departs from the city of Cagliari on Sardinia’s southern-tip.

-From there, eight different trails totaling 1,284 kilometers in total await, offering hikers the best Italy’s second-largest island region has to offer.
+From there, eight different trails totaling 1,284 kilometers await, offering hikers the best Italy’s second-largest island region has to offer.

 The full experience takes 45-60 days on average to complete.
 But for those short on time, it can easily be broken up into smaller trips.